ESmyth-dev/VoyagerVision/README.md

 # Resume from a checkpoint during learning

-If you stop the learning process and want to resume from a checkpoint later, you can instantiate Voyager by:
+If you stop the learning process and want to resume from a checkpoint later, you can instantiate VoyagerVision by:
 ```python
 from voyager import Voyager